Grump-Free-Framework/GF3/readme.md

 Application settings can be found in `./config.ini`

-Currently, the only thing to do in there is to set up your database credentials to be used with GrumpyPDO.
+List of things you can do in settings:
+ - Set up your MySQL connection details
+ - Change the default module

 You can also fairly easily change the location of certain things like UI elements.